Kaprun Lifts & Terrain

 Lechnerberg

-Beginner tows called the Lechnerberg are in a sheltered position right in town and great for first timers and families.
+Lechnerberg has beginner J-bar tows & conveyers in a sheltered position right in town and great for first timers and families.
 All the facilities and entertainment for children from 3yr and older are available.

 Maiskogel

 Maiskogel is surprising.
-Maiskogel rises a fabulous 960 metres above town, with a brand new 10-seater gondola & modem 6-person chair making their way up to the top at 1730m elevation.
-A limited number of piste trails to suit all snow riders wind their way back down to Kaprun.
+It rises a fabulous 960 metres vertical above town, with a brand new 10-seater gondola & modem 6-person chair making their way up to the top at 1,730m elevation.
+A limited number of piste trails to suit all snow riders wind their way back down to Kaprun, or better, the mid-station at Stanger (1,137m).
 Maiskogel is a great option for bad weather days on the 'real' ski hill, Kitzsteinhorn.

 A very good beginner - intermediate hill with a truly local feel, the skiing is past & around houses in the lower half.
 Some interesting off-piste freeride adventures go through farm fences and lanes down to the southern end of Kaprun.
 There are loads of quaint mountain huts including one, Maiskogel-Alm, complete with a ‘ranch’ consisting of four extraordinarily cute miniature donkeys and at least one very friendly dog.

-The Maiskogel base area looks exceedingly busy because it is!
-Try and avoid getting run over by cars moving through.
-The base area was once reminiscent of a carnival, organised chaos!
-The new gondola and terminal building introduced for the 2018/19 season has altered much of the past’s issues, for the better!
-An alpine coaster (sled type ride, the Maisiflitzer) snakes its way alongside skiers left of the bottom section of the piste.
-Bars, ski schools, cars, buses, people, ticket offices, plus hangers-on of all types give it a festival feel.
+The Maiskogel base area looks exceedingly busy because it is.
+The base area was once reminiscent of a carnival, effectively organised chaos, but the new gondola and terminal building introduced for the 2018/19 season has created a far more user-friendly experience.
+An alpine coaster (sled type ride, the Maisiflitzer) snakes its way alongside skiers-left of the bottom section of the final piste.
+Around the car park are hotels, bars, ski schools, cars, buses, people, ticket offices, plus hangers-on of all types!

 Up the hill it is totally different.
 The vertical is huge for such a “local’s hill”.
-Snow quality all the way down was excellent, even at the end of the day.
-Lower sections get sun most of the day.
+Snow quality all the way down can be excellent but tends to soften 7 get a little bumped by the end of the day.
+Lower sections get sun most of the day, and at the fringes of the season the only snow at the base will often only be the man-made snow on the piste.
 The upper section is shaded after lunch.
-A T-bar finishes off the lifts in the mid-section of Maiskogel & serves a kid’s fun slope run over whoop-dee-doos, past animals, & snaking its way down the hill through light trees.
+J-bar lifts (Maislift I & II) finish off the lifts in the mid-section of Maiskogel & serves a novice learn-to-ski area and kid’s fun slope run over whoop-dee-doos, past animals, & snaking its way down the hill through light trees.

 Kitzsteinhorn